-These requirements are complicated by the fact the Group is present in a large number of markets across the world in terms of sales, and its suppliers are based in a number of countries many of them with differing regulatory regimes.
+These requirements are complicated by the fact the Group is present in a large number of markets across the world in terms of sales, and its suppliers are based in a number of countries (many of them with differing regulatory regimes).
 Violations of, or changes in, relevant laws, regulations or policies, or the interpretation thereof, or delays in such interpretations being delivered, may increase the cost of ongoing business, affect the Group's revenue model and/or subject the Group to fines, damages, prohibition on operations and other penalties which could have a material adverse effect on the Group's business, financial position and results.
 Each aspect of the legal, administrative and regulatory environment in which the Group operates is subject to change, which could have a material adverse effect on the Group's business, financial position and results.
-Failure to adapt to the changing regulatory environment where possible, or the imposition of regulatory and other changes that suppliers are subject to in any of the Group's markets, or the jurisdiction of any of its main suppliers may have a material adverse effect on the Group's business, financial position and results and in turn the performance by the Group of its obligations under the Notes.
+Failure to adapt to the changing regulatory environment where possible, or the imposition of regulatory and other changes that suppliers are subject to in any of the Group's business, financial position and results and in turn the performance by the Group of its obligations under the Notes.